Te Deum (Charpentier): Orchestration

 The composition is scored for choir (SATB) and 5 soloists (SSATB), accompanied with an instrumental ensemble of 2 alto recorders, 2 oboes, trumpet, low trumpet and timpani (playing the same part), 2 violins, 2 violas ("haute-contres de violon" and "tailles de violon") and basso continuo.
-The bass part is marked "orgue et [basse de] vi[ol]ons et bassons" ("organ and bass violin and bassoon") in the holograph manuscript.
+The bass part is marked "orgue et [basse de] vi[ol]ons et bassons" ("organ and bass violins and bassoons") in the holograph manuscript.

-The orchestral tutti is mostly constricted to 4 parts (all high wind instruments and violins playing the same line), while the vocal soloist sections make use of a lighter three-part instrumental texture including 2 recorders and basso continuo as well as 2 violins and basso continuo.
+The orchestral tutti are mostly restricted to 4 parts (all high wind instruments and violins playing the same line), while the vocal soloist sections make use of a lighter three-part instrumental texture including 2 recorders and basso continuo as well as 2 violins and basso continuo.

 Cultural legacy

-After the work's rediscovery in 1953 by French musicologist Carl de Nys, the instrumental prelude, Marche en rondeau, was chosen in 1954 as the theme music preceding the Eurovision network broadcasts of the European Broadcasting Union.
+After the work's rediscovery in 1953 by French musicologist Carl de Nys, the instrumental prelude, Marche en rondeau, was chosen in 1954 as the theme music preceding the Eurovision network broadcasts of the European Broadcasting Union, including most notably the Eurovision Song Contest.
 This version was arranged by Guy Lambert and directed by Louis Martini.